-In this problem, the area allocated to each crop is a recourse variable that has to be fixed at stage 0.
+In this problem, the area allocated to each crop is an adjustable that has to occur at stage 0.

-2 Random Parameters
+2) Random Parameters

 Enter the yield information for all the crops under the various weather scenarios.

 Then declare the yields of each crop as a random variable.
 This is done by using the function WBSP RAND.
 This function requires two parameters: